 - Once the server status has changed to ‘Running’, click on the server to go to the server details screen

 - Here you’ll find the username (root) and password.
 Copy the password to your clipboard by clicking the copy icon

 - Then open the console by clicking on the monitor icon at the top right (left-most icon in a row of 5)

 - In the new window that appears, wait until the installation is complete.
-This may take upto 10 minutes, so be patient.
+This may take up to 10 minutes, so be patient.
 It’s not always clear when the installation is done.
-Usually the last line contains a lot of text, including ‘SUCCESS’ (all caps), which is your cue
+But if nothing changed on the screen for a few minutes, that’s your que

 - Hit [enter]